Skip to Content

 11. Folding bikes look kind of funny

 You’ll look like a clown riding a tiny bike.
 This bothers some people and others don’t care one way or the other.
-If you don’t like the look of small wheel folding bikes, you could choose a folding bike with full-sized 26″ or 700c wheels.
+If you don’t like the look of small wheel bikes, you could choose a folding bike with full-sized 26″ or 700c wheels.

 Montague offers a range of full-sized folding bikes.
 These bikes look different from standard diamond frame bikes but they don’t have the goofy tiny wheel look.